programacion-que-es-una-biblioteca

 #endif

-And a file mathematical_operations.cpp that implements the functions.
+And a file mathematical_operations.cpp that would implement the functions

 // mathematical_operations.cpp